typesense/typesense-docsearch.js/README.md

 #### Vuepress component

-If you use Vuepress for a documentation framework, here's a Vue Component that uses this version of DocSearch: https://github.com/typesense/typesense-website/blob/master/docs-site/content/.vuepress/components/TypesenseSearchBox.vue
+If you use Vuepress for a documentation framework, here's a [Vue Component](https://github.com/typesense/typesense-website/blob/master/docs-site/content/.vuepress/components/TypesenseSearchBox.vue) that uses this version of DocSearch.

 ## Help